 Conclusion

 India is now reporting an outbreak of avian influenza.
-This virus, commonly known as the “bird flu,” was detected in the eastern state of West Bengal by a farmer’s chicken, and was later confirmed by officials.
-This is the first time that the bird flu has been detected in India.
+This virus, commonly known as the “bird flu,” was detected in the eastern state of West Bengal by a farmer’s chicken and was later confirmed by officials.
+This is the first time bird flu has been seen in India.
 For now, the only reported case is in this one province.
 However, cases of bird flu have been reported elsewhere in Asia and Africa, and travelers to those areas could unknowingly carry the virus back.